At Merityre Specialists we receive a wide range of queries regarding vehicles, vehicle maintenance, tyres, driving and the services that we provide.

-When it comes to selecting tyres for your vehicle the amount of choice can be overwhelming.
-To break it down, here are the points you should consider before making your decision:
+When it comes to selecting tyres for your vehicle, the amount of choice can be often overwhelming.
+To break it down, here are some points to consider before making your decision:

 Choosing the right tyres for your vehicle can be a difficult decision, but one which should be based upon performance rather than price.
 Premium tyres are more expensive than budget tyres because you are paying for the time, money and technology which has been invested in to them.
 Premium tyres are often tested relentlessly to ensure that they meet high industry standards and offer a superior performance and enhanced safety features.
 Take a look here to read more about the difference between premium tyres and budget tyres.

 When you buy tyres online at Merityre Specialists, the price that you pay will include the purchase of new tyres and fitment at one of our branches, so there are no unexpected bills when you go to get your new tyres fitted!
 This is a breakdown of exactly what is included in our online tyre price:

 You can have tyres purchased elsewhere fitted at your local Merityre Specialists, however an extra charge, minimum £10 per tyre will apply.
 Simply contact your local centre and make an appointment to have your tyres fitted.

 Legally, yes part worn tyres can be fitted to your vehicle, however, Merityre Specialists would advise against using part worn tyres as they are potentially dangerous and offer a false economy.
 It’s worth noting that a huge 98% of part worn tyres are actually sold illegally and do not meet government safety regulations*.